SWeav02/baderkit/docs/methods.md

     Because we found that iterative edge refinement is required for the neargrid method anyways (see the [Note](http://127.0.0.1:8000/baderkit/methods/#__tabbed_1_2)), we created a variation where the faster ongrid method is performed first, then refined using the neargrid method.
-To avoid repeat calculations, each point in the grid will only ever be refined once.

 === "hybrid-weight"